Dillon-Based/LEDC/README.md

 # LEDC

 This repository contains a small Airtable automation script.
-The script checks a record in the **Individual Gives** table and, when a condition is met, creates a related record in **Benefits Owed**.
+The script checks a record in the **Individual Gives** table and, when a condition is met, creates records in **Benefits Owed**.
+Each benefit listed on the give record (looked up from the related Campaign) is inserted as its own record and linked back to the original give via the **Gives** field.

 ## Running tests